osfolaranmi/SimplexFood/README.md

 Africa's Talking, Pusher and Vue are used to build this app.

 ## Acknowledgments
-This app is a version https://github.com/christiannwamba (Foodigo)
+This app is a version of https://github.com/christiannwamba 's Foodigo